HamingnottT/youtube-downloader/README.md

 This application should not need anything outside of Python and a package manager such as Pip or Conda.
 The PyTube library must be installed for this application to work as intended.

 A batch file is provided to install PyTube the quick way on windows.
+Manually, install PyTube and Pytube3 in this order:
+1. PyTube3
+2. PyTube

+Now with a batch file to make program execution automated.

 # Usage
 This project should be ready to plug and play.
 There are a few known bugs, such as in option 2 in the main menu.
 More features will be added for better performance.

+Start yt.bat, by either clicking on the file or by typing "yt" in the command prompt
+	- Execution in command prompt can be made even easier by adding the directory to path.

 Please use this program responsibly.